 Inventory Turnover Ratio Example

 To calculate ITR, we need to first find the average inventory by taking the average of the beginning and end-of-year inventories.
-This gives us an average inventory of:
+Here’s a simplified step-by-step guide to calculating the inventory turnover ratio and days inventory for XYZ Inc:

 Number of months (2)